 Naturalization Trends in the United States

-Becoming a naturalized citizen is contingent upon meeting certain requirements, such as completing a period of lawful permanent residence, demonstrating basic proficiency in English and knowledge of U.S. history and government, and passing the background check.
-The benefits of naturalization include the right to sponsor immediate family for immigration, greater access to government benefits, and protection from deportation.
-In addition, immigrants who naturalize often experience substantial economic dividends, such as higher incomes and homeownership.
+Becoming a naturalized citizen is contingent upon meeting certain requirements such as completing a period of legal residence, achieving proficiency in the national language, and demonstrating knowledge of U.S. norms and customs.
+The benefits of naturalization include political participation, ability to work in certain jobs reserved for citizens, greater access to government services, and protection from deportation.
+Immigrants who naturalize often experience economic dividends, such as higher incomes and home-ownership rates.

-Note: All yearly data on new naturalized citizens are for the federal fiscal year, which runs from October 1 through September 30 of the given year.
+Note: All yearly data are for the government's fiscal year of October 1 through September 30 of the given year.